New circuit 2020 : The Diamond Circle in Iceland

 Photo: Bernd Thaller - Iceland's North Coast - Flickr - No changes have been made

-A lot of puffins like to stay here during summer, before leaving for the ocean in winter.
+A lot of puffins stay here to breed during summer, before heading out to sea in winter.
 The most famous spot is Hringsbjarg’s cliff.
 An observation deck has been built here allowing visitors to see the birds safely.

 But this is not the case everywhere in the peninsula, so we highly advise you to be cautious when walking on the cliffs.